-Contemporary news, comment and travel by journalist Clive Simpson
+Contemporary news, comment and travel by writer Clive Simpson

 Friday, 30 December 2011

 Our flight from London to Kathmandu seemed dark.
 By the time we flew into the bright lights of Bahrain for a 1.5 hour stop-over it was early evening.
 Then it was on to Abu Dhabi in the twilight hours.
 A two hours delay in a dome-shaped terminal, with little to do in the middle of the night.

 We were travelling Go Air, an Arab-based airline which serves curry flavoured meals whatever the time of day.
 Tasty, but lamb curry at 3 am in the morning local time was a big adjustment and just the first cultural challenge for a momentous trip ahead.

 There was a delay on our morning flight into Kathmandu international airport as a bank of fog formed on one end of the sloping runway.
 Our pilot circled for 30 minutes then went into land - but just 30 seconds or so before touchdown, as dropping into the cloud tops, he pulled out in a steep climb, up and out and away.

 We flew on to Dakar where we landed for refuelling.
 Just over an hour each way and about 45 minutes on the ground before returning to Kathmandu.
 It had been a long ‘day’ since leaving London Heathrow but at last we had arrived.